-Adoption can be a life-changing journey if you are experiencing an unexpected and unwanted pregnancy.
-It’s rarely easy, but it can create hope and chance for a better future, both for the prospective birth mother and the child.
+Adoption can be a life-changing journey if you are experiencing an unexpected pregnancy.
+It’s rarely easy, but it can create hope and the chance for a better future, both for you and the child.

 If you are considering adoption today, or simply wondering about what goes into choosing adoption, you may be wondering: Why do people “give up their baby” for adoption?